TaoJianping/ReadNotes/Books/Compiler Construction Principles and Practice/Chapter4_Top-Down_Parsing.md

 #### Rule

+Repeat the following two steps for each nonterminal A and production choice $A \rightarrow \alpha$

 1. For each token a in $First(\alpha)$, add $A \rightarrow \alpha$ to the entry M[A, a]
 2. If $\varepsilon$ is in $First(\alpha)$ , for each element a of Follow(A) (a token or \$), add $A \rightarrow \alpha$ to M[A, a].